The NISQ Complexity of Collision Finding: Preimage Search

-The first proposition is standard and its proof is deferred to \Cref{app:preimage}.
-The second proposition is different from the usual analysis in the compressed oracle framework as it shows that a classical query can also decrease the progress the algorithm has made.
-We shall give its proof later.
-First we show how the above implies an optimal lower bound for preimage search.
+The first proposition follows from a similar (but refined) analysis of the preimage search in the compressed oracle framework of \cite{Zha19c}.
+The second proposition is different from the usual analysis in this framework as it shows that a classical query can also decrease the progress the algorithm has made.
+We shall give their proofs later.
+First we show how the above imply optimal lower bounds for preimage search.
+It suffices to prove the results in models 1 and 2 since the result in model 3 follows by that in model 2 and \Cref{Cor:reduction}.